epics-modules/asyn/docs/source/asynDriver.rst

 asynRecord: Generic EPICS Record Support
 ----------------------------------------
 A special record type asynRecord is provided.
-Details are described in <a href="asynRecord.html">
+Details are described in `<asynRecord.html>`__.
-asynRecord</a>.
 This section provides a brief description of how to use it.

 Each IOC can load one or more instances of asynRecord.
 An example is:
 ::